argorar/WebMConverter/README.md

 #### Versin 3.3.3
 * Lighten Filter is back, come and say hi

+#### Version 3.4.0
+* Deinterlace gets the job done efficiently.
+Remember to do this before editing, so the overall experience is not affected.
+You can use trim to save time and get what you need.

 ### License
 This software is released under the MIT license.